 Through intersectional research, CSFR has found that food pantries and distribution sites serve specific neighborhoods and city blocks, while there are neighborhoods that remain disproportionately underserved.
 We partner with these neighborhoods that are hardest to access, to create community-driven solutions to food insecurity.

-All grocery programs are community-driven, with an average of 50 community members participating at each site each week.
+All grocery programs are community-driven, with over 500 families participating each week.

 The Grocery Program model exists to serve and collaborate with otherwise overlooked neighborhoods with a realization that income is inversely proportional to consumption of fresh fruits and vegetables.
 Often low-income communities exhibit diet related diseases that can be avoided by increased consumption of fresh produce.

 How it Works

 Volunteers bring fresh groceries to a trusted community venue, with community leaders in charge of handling the operations of a weekly grocery distribution program.
 Once the foundation of food security is generated, Grocery Programs also become sites for:

 In other words, grocery programs become sites for programs and events that are relevant and decided upon by the community.
 Our robust network of partners, including the American Diabetes Association - Colorado, Colorado Springs Community Centers, Pikes Peak Urban Gardens, & UCCS' Flying Carrot, assist to maximize impact of programmatic sites.